-Company witness Tomlinson testified in her supplemental testimony that it is appropriate for the Company to use its overall allowed rate of return on a net-of-tax basis as the interest rate for the Sales Customers Only Deferred Account, the All Customers Deferred Account, the Hedging Deferred Account, the NCUC Legal Fund Account, the Margin Decoupling Tracker and the Integrity Management Rider deferred accounts, as well as the regulatory liability account holding the overcollected tax revenues associated with the federal tax reform changes effective January 1, 2018.
+Company witness Tomlinson testified that it is appropriate for the Company to use its overall allowed rate of return on a net-of-tax basis as the interest rate for the Sales Customers' Only Deferred Account, the All Customers' Deferred Account, the Hedging Deferred Account, the NCUC Legal Fund Account, the Margin Decoupling Tracker and the Integrity Management Rider deferred accounts, as well as the regulatory liability account holding the over-collected tax revenues associated with the federal tax reform changes effective January 1, 2018.

-The Public Staff Panel stated that the requirement regarding the current interest rate to use in the Deferred Gas Cost Accounts was established in the Commission's Merger Order.
-The Panel explained that any change in the overall rate of return from a general rate case and in the federal and state tax rates should lead to changes in the interest rate.
-The Panel testified that during the first five months of the current review period, Piedmont's interest rate of 6.95% was based on the Company's net-of-tax overall rate or return from its general rate case in Docket No. G-9, Sub 631, as adjusted to reflect the state corporate income tax rate of 2.5%, as well as the 21% federal corporate income tax rate.
+The Public Staff Panel stated that the requirement regarding the current interest rate to use in the Deferred Gas Cost Accounts was established in the Commission's Order Approving Merger Subject to Regulatory Conditions and Code of Conduct issued September 29, 2016, in Docket Nos.
+G-9, Sub 682, E-2, Sub 1095, and E-7, Sub 1100.
+The Panel explained that any change in federal and state tax rates should lead to changes in the interest rate.
+The Panel testified that during the first five months of the current review period,

+Piedmont's interest rate of 6.95% was based on the Company's net-of-tax overall rate or return from its general rate case in Docket No. G-9, Sub 631, as adjusted to reflect the state corporate income tax rate of 2.5%, as well as the 21% federal corporate income tax rate.
 The Panel further testified that during the remaining seven months of the review period, the Company's interest rate of 6.66% was based on the net-of-tax overall rate or return from its general rate case filed on April 1, 2019, in Docket No. G-9, Sub 743.
 The Public Staff Panel agreed that the Company appropriately changed its interest rate in the Deferred Gas Cost Accounts.

 Based on the foregoing, the Commission concludes that the appropriate interest rate to apply to Piedmont's Deferred Accounts should be 6.95% for the first five months of the review period and 6.66% for the last seven months of the review period.
-The Commission further concludes that it is appropriate for Piedmont to continue calculating interest using its overall Commission approved allowed rate of return on a net-of-tax basis in its Deferred Gas Cost Accounts, adjusted for known tax changes, and that the Company file such testimony and supporting schedules as part of its direct testimony in subsequent cost of gas proceedings.
+The Commission further concludes that it is appropriate for Piedmont to continue calculating interest using its overall allowed rate of return on a net-of-tax basis in its Deferred Gas Cost Accounts, adjusted for known tax changes, and that the Company file such testimony and supporting schedules as part of its direct filed testimony in subsequent prudence proceedings.